Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Mike Yastrzemski At The Plate

-- Yastrzemski has had at least one RBI in 27.3% of his games this year (21 of 77), with more than one RBI 10 times (13.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 26.9% of his games this year, Yastrzemski has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in two contests.

-- In 44.2% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.7%).
+- He has scored in 34 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.